 Don’t Miss: How to master the art of self-discipline

-Like other muscles will power weaken when tired.
+Like other muscles will power weakens when tired.
 Recovery is essential to boost your willpower and you need to find the motivation again or should remember why you start.
-Recovery is necessary to mastery the habit and manage decision fatigue.
+Recovery is necessary to master the habit and manage decision fatigue.

 4. Four-steps of Habit arc